akarlsten/Tomato-Meter/README.md

 _Motivate why your application should be granted a higher grade.
 Descibe things like how you implement W3C WoT Thing Description Specification._
 I think my presentation in terms of the UI is very nice, it's very easy to at a glance see what's up with the tomato.
 The Thing Description is also accurate and conforms to the specification as far as possible - I imagine it makes more sense as a concept when you're publishing data to something like a public MQTT server, but nonetheless it is available.

-### Feedback

-_Feedback to the course management about the assignment._
-Cool and fun!